rkgofiitk/academic-issues.github.io/Topics/universityChiefExecutive.md

 propose as follows:

-- The board of IIT for which the director appointment is due should spell out the short-listing process followed, the specific nominations made, the search committee's membership, and its report.
+- The board of IIT for which the director appointment is due should spell out the short-listing process followed,
+- The specific nominations made, the search committee's membership, and its report.
 - The search committee for short-listing should induct an elected representative of the IIT faculty.
 - The short list should be made available to the faculty for feedback.
 - The feedback should be taken as input.